CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ```
 nextflow run <nextflow_script> -profile puhti
 ```
-This will submit each process of your job to Puhti cluster.
+This will submit each process of your job as a batch job to Puhti cluster.

 ### Running Nextflow with HyperQueue executor